On transgression in associated bundles: Introduction

 Here $\pi_1:E\to B$ is a principal bundle with structure group $H$.
 The question is then to find a canonical form $TP(\omega)$ on the associated bundle $B$, which transgresses $P(\Omega)$ (regarded as on $B$), at least in many important cases.
 (See the precise statement in \er{new relation}.)

-Chern \cite{chern90} solved this question for the important special case of Chern classes $c_s$ with the relevant groups being $GL(s-1;\bc)\subset GL(q;\bc)$ for $1\leq s\leq q$, using a natural deformation trick with its root in \cite{cs}.
+Chern \cite{chern90} solved this question for the important special case of Chern classes $c_s$ with the relevant groups being $GL(s-1;\bc)< GL(q;\bc)$ for $1\leq s\leq q$, using a deformation trick with its root in \cite{cs}.
 On the other hand, in the general situation, D. Johnson \cite{johnson} explicitly constructed $TP(\omega)$ by (rather complicated) recurrence.

 In this paper, we first formulate and prove a transgression formula in general associated bundles in Section 2.
 The setup we consider follows that of D. Johnson \cite{johnson}, but the idea of construction comes from Chern~\cite{chern90}.
 Then we derive D. Johnson's explicit transgression formula in \cite{johnson} rather easily in Section 3.
 In Section 4, we show that the very first transgression formula which started the whole business, that is, Chern's formula in \cite{chern2} for transgressing the Euler class in the unit tangent sphere bundle, can be obtained using our general method.
-This shows compatibility of different approaches to transgression throughout history.
+This shows compatibility of these differential-geometric notions of transgression.